Verckys Kiamuangana Mateta: April 1969–1973: Orchestre Vévé and other ventures

-Following his departure, Verckys founded his Orchestre Vévé on 5 April 1969 in Kinshasa, the namesake of his eponymous record label.
-His image was prominently featured on each record as a marketing strategy.
-Orchestre Vévé made its public debut in June of that year at the Vis-à-Vis bar.
-It included vocalist Sinatra Bonga Tsekabu (also known as Saak Saakul) and bassist Jim.
-Orchestre Vévé quickly garnered widespread acclaim, producing hits such as Verckys' "Mfumbwa" and "Bankoko Baboyi" (inspired by a traffic accident), as well as Saak Saakul's "Fifi Solange".
-Other notable compositions from this period include included "Ekuile Ferros", "Bolingo Florence", "Linga Ngai Zuwa Te", and "Ah Mokili", among others.
-During the same year, Verckys recruited Congo-Brazzaville vocalist Marcel Loko Massengo, also known as Djeskain.
-Orchestre Vévé's lineup became a prominent powerhouse, featuring Kelly Makiadi, José Bébé, Saak Saakul, Bovick Ye Bondo on vocals, Danila on lead guitar, Jim on bass guitar, Verckys and Maproco on saxophone, with Mario Matadidi, a Lubumbashi-born singer, also joining the band.
+After his departure, Verckys founded Orchestre Vévé in Kinshasa on 5 April 1969, named after his record label.
+The band debuted publicly in June at the Vis-à-Vis bar, with his image featured on each release as a marketing strategy.
+The lineup included vocalist Sinatra Bonga Tsekabu (Saak Saakul) and bassist Jim.
+They quickly gained widespread acclaim with hits such as Verckys' "Mfumbwa" and "Bankoko Baboyi" (inspired by a traffic accident), as well as Saak Saakul's "Fifi Solange".
+Other records from this period include included "Ekuile Ferros", "Bolingo Florence", "Linga Ngai Zuwa Te", and "Ah Mokili", among others.
+During the same year, he recruited Congo-Brazzaville vocalist Marcel Loko Massengo, also known as Djeskain.
+The lineup expanded to include vocalists Kelly Makiadi, José Bébé, Bovick Ye Bondo, guitarist Danila, saxophonist Maproco, and Lubumbashi-born singer Mario Matadidi.

-In 1971, Verckys revolutionized record production by deviating from the traditional practice of including two disparate songs on 45 rpm vinyl records.
-He released "Mfumbwa 1st" and "Mfumbwa 2nd", innovatively dividing the record into two segments, one for melody and one for dance.
-Recognizing the financial benefits of this approach, numerous musical groups followed suit.
-This initiated a phonographic revolution in Congolese music, making it the sole industry worldwide to produce only one title on a record instead of two.

-In 1972, Sinatra, Djeskain, and Mario departed Orchestre Vévé to establish the Sosoliso orchestra, named after a song by Mario Matadidi.
-They called themselves the trio Ma-Dje-Si, an acronym embodying the fusion of their names—Mario, Djeskain, and Sinatra.
-That same year, Pépé Kallé was contracted by Éditions Vévé and lent his voice, alongside José Bébé, to Verckys' polemic composition "Nakomitunaka", which was a scathing retort to the Catholic Church's staunch opposition to President Mobutu Sese Seko's Authenticité campaign, which sought to employ music as an instrument of state-sponsored political and cultural propaganda.
-The provocative lyrics, which questioned why saints depicted in religious iconography were exclusively white, generated significant consternation within both the Catholic Church and the broader Congolese Christian community, ultimately leading to Verckys' excommunication.
+In 1971, Verckys transformed record production by releasing "Mfumbwa 1st" and "Mfumbwa 2nd", dividing a 45 rpm record into melodic and dance sections instead of two separate songs, a model that was soon adopted by other bands and widely credited with transforming Congolese record production, as it was the only industry worldwide to produce only one title per record instead of two.
+In 1972, Sinatra, Djeskain, and Mario left Orchestre Vévé to form Sosoliso, named after Mario Matadidi song, and adopted the name Ma-Dje-Si from the initials of their names.
+That year, Pépé Kallé was contracted by Éditions Vévé and lent his lead vocals, alongside José Bébé, to Verckys' polemic hit "Nakomitunaka", which was a scathing response to the Catholic Church's staunch opposition to President Mobutu Sese Seko's Authenticité campaign.
+The lyrics, which questioned why saints depicted in religious iconography were exclusively white, sparked outrage in the Catholic Church and the Congolese Christian community, and ultimately led to Verckys' excommunication.
 However, "Nakomitunaka" enjoyed substantial airplay on La Voix du Zaïre television per Mobutu's regime's directive.
-Concurrently, Verckys donated musical equipment to the Bella-Bella orchestra, which recruited Pépé Kallé.
-Later that year, Verckys reinvested his initial earnings to purchase new musical equipment from Roger Izeidi, fully equipping Orchestre Vévé and establishing Vévé Studio at his property on Eyala Avenue in the Kasa-Vubu commune.
-He also opened the Zadis Store on Place de la Victoire in the Kalamu commune.
+Verckys then donated musical equipment to the band Bella-Bella, which recruited Pépé Kallé, and later that year, founded Vévé Studio on Eyala Avenue in Kasa-Vubu, Kinshasa, and opened the Zadis Store at Place de la Victoire in Kalamu, Kinshasa.